ooaklee/ghatd/docs/adr/adr013-structured-package-logging.md

 ## Rollout

-The initial GHATD rollout introduces the package helpers and migrates existing package logger acquisition to include GHATD attribution.
-It also adds targeted logs for previously quiet package paths such as HTTP server lifecycle, SPA fallbacks, repository connection helpers, blueprint, cleanup, and CLI clone flows.
-HTTP handlers and context-bearing service methods should emit at least a debug-level operation boundary so host applications can trace a request through GHATD even when the failure happens in a downstream dependency.
+The initial GHATD rollout introduced the package helpers, migrated package logger acquisition to include GHATD attribution, and added targeted diagnostics for previously quiet paths such as HTTP server lifecycle, SPA fallbacks, repository connection helpers, blueprint, cleanup, and CLI clone flows.

-After this ADR is accepted and the GHATD changes are released, host applications should update to the released GHATD version, verify that request middleware still propagates the logger through context, and review log queries or dashboards for the new fields.
+Host applications adopting the release should verify that request middleware still propagates the logger through context and review log queries or dashboards for the new fields.